 - High maintenance costs

-A CO2 laser is undoubtedly one of the best laser engraving machines.
+A CO2 laser engraver is undoubtedly one of the best laser engraving machines.
 Even though it has a couple of drawbacks, it still stands tall as the most preferred laser engraver for both hobbyists and entrepreneurs.
 It comes with a ton of benefits such as precision, affordability, reliability, high production efficiency, and eco-friendliness.
 But what makes this engraver unique is its adaptability to a wide array of materials.
 As long as the material is non-metallic and is suitable for laser engraving, the CO2 laser engraver will get the job done.